-A green yard fence
+A green boundary fence

 Hedges and shrubs are cheaper to purchase than fences.